 Have you been to Ephesus in Turkey?
 Do you have any other tips for visitors that I should include?
 I’d love to hear if so – drop a comment below!

 Returning to Ephesus was as good as I had hoped it would be.
 I had such an enjoyable day avoiding the crowds at Ephesus and staying the night beforehand in Selçuk, For me, one half day was ideal for exploring Ephesus and I’m so glad I included it in my two week itinerary around Turkey.
 I hope you’ve found this post useful in planning your own day out at Ephesus.

 If you’re considering a longer Turkey adventure, you might find my two week itinerary useful, as well as my guides to Pamukkale, Bodrum, sailing the famous Turquoise Coast, Istanbul and Cappadocia here.

 Disclaimer: This visit to Ephesus, Turkey was entirely paid for by myself and there was no involvement from the tourism board or a hotel.
 This is an independent guide.

-Enjoyed my guide to visiting Ephesus as a day trip?
+Enjoyed my guide to Visiting Ephesus in Turkey?
 Pin it!